Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Structural properties of dh complexes

 One can check that these are well-defined poset maps and also that $c \circ i = \id_Q$ and $i \circ c \geq \id_P$, from which the result follows. \end{proof}

-We will see that $\Hom$ complexes also behave well with respect to the internal hom adjunction described in Section \ref{sec:definitions}, as well as a notion of `folding' for directed graphs.
+We will see that $\Hom$ complexes also behave well with respect to the internal hom adjunction described in Section \ref{sec:definitions}, as well as a notion of `folding' for digraphs.
 Again this mimics the situation for undirected graphs and, as pointed out by Matsushita in \cite{MatMor}, applies in more general contexts as well.
-We will import some results from \cite{MatMor} that can applied to directed graphs.
+We will import some results from \cite{MatMor} that can applied to digraphs.
 For this we first review some relevant concepts.

 For a fixed positive integer $r$, an \defi{$r$-set} is a pair $X = (V(X), R(X))$ consisting of a set $V(X)$ and a subset $R(X)$ of $V(X)^r$, the $r$-times direct product of $V(X)$.
 Note that a directed graph is simply an $r$-set with $r=2$, whereas an $r$-uniform hypergraph is an $r$-set whose relation set $R(X)$ is closed under the $S_r$-action on $V(X)^r$.